Kei Kamara

-Kei Ansu Kamara (/ˈkaɪ kəˈmɑrə/; born 1 September 1984) is a Sierra Leonean professional footballer who plays as a striker for Major League Soccer club FC Cincinnati and the Sierra Leone national team.
-He is one of 13 players to have scored 100 goals in MLS history, achieving the landmark in 300 appearances.
-He is currently second on MLS's all-time scoring list, scoring for 11 different MLS clubs.
+Kei Ansu Kamara (/ˈkaɪ kəˈmɑrə/; born 1 September 1984) is a Sierra Leonean former professional footballer who played as a striker.
+He is one of 13 players to have scored 100 goals in MLS history, achieving the landmark in 300 appearances for 12 clubs.
+Kamara ranks second on MLS's all-time scoring list, scoring for 11 different clubs.

 Early life and education

 Kamara was born and raised in Kenema, Sierra Leone's third-largest city.
 He began playing football as a child, initially as a form of escapism from the Sierra Leone Civil War, in which he witnessed executions in his home city of Kenema, infiltrated early by rebels.
 At one point, he hid in the jungle and even spent two years in a refugee camp in the Gambia.
 At age 16, Kamara and his family migrated to the United States through a refugee program, initially moving to Maryland, before settling with relatives in Hawthorne, California, near Los Angeles.
 He became an American citizen in 2006.
-He began his career playing for Kallon F.C. from 2001 to 2003.
+He began his career playing for Kallon from 2001 to 2003.

 Kamara played college soccer at California State University, Dominguez Hills, where, in his second year, he was named third-team All-American.
 Kamara also spent two seasons with Orange County Blue Star in the USL Premier Development League.